gisynw/ssj-302_V1/README.md

 ## About Me

-I am a visiting Assistant Professor at [Graduate School of Geography](https://www.clarku.edu/departments/geography/) at [Clark University](https://www.clarku.edu/).
+I am a Visiting Assistant Professor in [Graduate School of Geography](https://www.clarku.edu/departments/geography/) at [Clark University](https://www.clarku.edu/).

-I got a Ph.D. from the [Department of Geospatial Information Sciences](https://epps.utdallas.edu/about/programs/geospatial-information-sciences/) at the [University of Texas at Dallas](https://www.utdallas.edu/) (德州大学达拉斯分校).
+I hold a Ph.D. from the [Department of Geospatial Information Sciences](https://epps.utdallas.edu/about/programs/geospatial-information-sciences/) at the [University of Texas at Dallas](https://www.utdallas.edu/) (德州大学达拉斯分校).

 ## Education

-- 2019–2024 &emsp; Ph.D. in GIScience.
+- 2019–2024 &emsp; Ph.D. in Geospatial Information Sciences.
 [University of Texas at Dallas](https://epps.utdallas.edu/about/programs/geospatial-information-sciences/), Texas, USA
 - 2017–2019 &emsp; M.A. in Geography.
 [Binghamton University (SUNY)](https://www.binghamton.edu/geography/), New York, USA
 - 2013–2017 &emsp; B.S. in  Resource Environment and Urban-Rural Planning Management.
 [Xi’an University of Science and Technology](https://en.xust.edu.cn/), China